 This unit may be assessed on or off-the-job.
+The assessment should include comprehensive theory tests or questioning, case studies and/or projects in order to assess underpinning knowledge.

 Three levels of performance denote level of competency required to perform a task.
 These levels do not relate to the NCTVET Qualifications Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.